Chapter 1: The Vitals of Data#

 ncol(fram_data) # Should be 22

-# Check the structure — what types has R assigned?
+# Check the structure — what types has R automatically assigned?

 str(fram_data)